airbnb/swift/swift.md

 }
 ```

-* **[2.5](#2.5) Long function invocations should also break on each argument.** Put the closing parenthesis on the last line of the invocation.
+* **[2.5](#2.5) <a name='2.5'></a> Long function invocations should also break on each argument.** Put the closing parenthesis on the last line of the invocation.
 If the first argument is a named argument, put it on the second line.
 Otherwise, leave it on the first line.

 ```swift
 foo.doSomething(4,